Certain Terms of Service

 Toronto, ON M5V 3J7

-Davies Ward Phillips & Vineberg LLP is dedicated to providing the highest level of service to all clients of the firm, including clients with disabilities.
-We are committed to providing services in a manner that respects the dignity and independence of persons with disabilities and thereby providing clients with disabilities an equal opportunity to access our services.
+Davies Ward Phillips & Vineberg LLP is committed to ensuring that all clients, partners and employees of the Firm with disabilities are treated in a manner that respects their dignity and independence.
+We are dedicated to providing the highest level of service to all clients of the firm and providing clients with disabilities an equal opportunity to access our services.

 As required under the Ontario Accessibility for Ontarians with Disabilities Act, our Toronto office maintains an accessibility policy outlining how we fulfil our commitments in this regard.
 Please click here to access our Accessibility Policy, which includes our Statement of Commitment and Multi-Year Accessibility Plan.

 For more information, please contact firstname.lastname@example.org or Joyce Mah at 416.367.6924.
 If you would like to comment on the accessibility of our services, please access a PDF version of our feedback form.
 You may also request a copy of our feedback form or our Accessibility Policy in an alternate format by contacting email@example.com or Joyce Mah at 416.367.6924.